aimtotech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-a script that adds execute permission to the owner of the file hello 6-a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7-a script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows: owner:no permission at all,group:no permission at all,other users:all the permissions